Building a Nessus Test

 Elastic Test Tools

 CONS3RT elastic test provides a framework for getting test results with minimal effort from a selection of integrated Elastic Test Tools.
 To use elastic test first:

 Import a Test Asset (/kb/elastic-tests/import-a-test-asset)

-Add the test asset to a delpoyment (/kb/deployments/creating-a-deploym...
+Add the Test Asset to a Deployment (/kb/deployments/creating-a-deployme...

 Users have the ability to create Test Assets to run on-demand HP Fortify scans using the Fortify Elastic Test Tool.
 Scans can also be run against any software assets that contains or stages source code.